fb pixel

 What are Dentures?

-Dentures are sometimes called ‘plates’ or ‘false teeth’.
-They are artificial teeth and gums that may be removed and reinserted into your mouth to replace lost or damaged natural teeth and help restore your smile.
+Dentures, sometimes called ‘plates’ or ‘false teeth,’ are artificial teeth and gums that may be removed and reinserted into the mouth to replace lost or damaged natural teeth and help restore a smile.

 If you’ve lost all or some of your natural teeth, replacing them with dentures will benefit your appearance and health because they are natural-looking and more comfortable.